witiz/markupy_htmx/README.md

 <button hx-trigger="load, click delay:1000ms">Click</button>
 ```

-Talking about the `hx-trigger` attribute, it has a special variant called `hx.trigger_every()` that is used for polling.
+Talking about the `hx-trigger` attribute, it has a special variant called `hx.trigger_every_ms()` that is used for polling.
 It's a dedicated method because it takes different params from the regular "event based" triggers:

 ```python
 Button(hx.trigger_every_ms(1000, filters="myConditional"))